Think facing misdemeanor charges is no big deal? Think again – a conviction can have a significant effect on job prospects and more.

 Criminal defense lawyer Jason Trumpler has handled thousands of misdemeanor cases and can help you get the best outcome for your future.

-A felony is a serious crime that can result in substantial punishment, such as lengthy prison sentences and a loss of rights.
+A felony is a serious crime that can result in substantial punishment, such as a lengthy sentence in prison and a loss of rights.

 In general, a misdemeanor is a less serious crime that results in lighter punishment.
 A conviction can still include fines, jail time, and other consequences.

-The Long-Term Harms of a Misdemeanor Can be Extremely Wide-Ranging
+The Long-Term Harms of a Misdemeanor Can Affect Many Aspects of Your Life

-Don't Let a Misdemeanor Jeopardize Your Future Schedule a Free Consultation to Learn More
+Don't Let a Misdemeanor Jeopardize Your Future Request a Free Consultation to Learn More

 While a misdemeanor is considered a less serious crime than a felony, a conviction can still affect your ability to get a job, get accepted into certain schools, or simply maintain a good reputation.
 Here at The Law Offices of Jason Trumpler, our goal is to help you reach the most favorable outcome that allows you to live the life you want without worrying about your record.
 To schedule your free case consultation, contact us online or call our offices in Austin and Round Rock, TX, at: